Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 A project permit applicant may request approval of an innovative design, which addresses wetland, fish and wildlife habitat conservation area or buffer treatment in a manner that deviates from the standards set forth in Sections 14.88.400 through 14.88.440, Fish and Wildlife Conservation Areas, and Sections 14.88.800 through 14.88.840, Wetlands.

-(a) An innovative development design will be considered in conjunction with the primary land use project approval or building permit approval.
-The Planning and Community Development Director shall develop and adopt administrative procedures as authorized in Section 14.88.250 for review and approval of innovative development design that are consistent with subsection (b) of this section.
+(a) An innovative development design will be considered in conjunction with the primary land use project approval or building permit approval, when the project is consistent with subsection (b) of this section.
 An applicant may include the innovative development design proposal in the project pre-application review packet for review.
-The Planning and Community Development Director shall give preliminary findings on the preapplication and shall only issue a final decision for the design with the project or building permit approval, whichever occurs first.

 (b) The applicant shall demonstrate in a site/resource-specific report required pursuant to Section 14.88.270 how the innovative development design complies with the following requirements: